Buyers Inspection

 New Construction

-Yes, you should for sure get a home inspection for a new construction home, as there are always discrepancies found.
+Yes, you should for sure get a new construction home inspection for a new construction home, as there are always discrepancies found.
 Get the most out of your builder.
-This inspection will easily pay for itself, as it will typically cost the builder a lot more than the inspection to fix the items found.
+This inspection will easily pay for itself as it will typically cost the builder a lot more than the inspection to fix the items found.

 Pre-Drywall Inspection